 Leukocytes, also known as white blood cells, are a central part of the immune system.
-They help to protect the body against foreign substances, microbes, and infectious diseases.
+They help to protect the body against foreign substances, microbes, and diseases.

 Leukocytes can occur in urine for various reasons.

-A urinary tract infection (UTI) is a common cause of leukocytes in the urine.
+A urinary tract infection (UTI) is a

 A UTI usually happens when bacteria enter the urinary tract through the urethra.
 They then multiply in the bladder.

 If a UTI occurs in the bladder and the person does not seek treatment, the infection can spread to other sites, including the urinary tract and kidneys.

 The number of white blood cells in the urine can increase if there is a kidney infection.

 Kidney stones can travel to the urinary tract and